sbarski/run-local-lambda/README.md

 See this [AWS documentation](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-upload-deployment-pkg.html) for more information on testing Lambda functions manually.

 ## Contributing
 There is no style guide so please try to follow the existing coding style.
 Please supply unit tests for any or modified functionality.
 Any and all PRs will be warmly welcomed.

 ## Release History
+### 1.1.0
+Updated to work with node.js 4.3 update of Lambda

 ### 1.0.0
 Initial Release